 The Park Hyatt Seoul offers luxury at “bargain” prices with rooms starting at about $250 a night, depending on size of room and time of year.
 If you’re homesick and craving something that isn’t fermented or high in animal fat, the hotel’s Cornerstone restaurant offers terrific Italian cuisine — it’s part of a trend in Seoul: fancy food served in a relaxed, low-key atmosphere.
 (Photo by Park Hyatt Seoul)

 Signiel Seoul300 Olympic-ro, Sincheon-dong, Songpa-gu, Seoul, South Korea

 Signiel Seoul is ultra-ultra.
 Situated in the Lotte World Tower, the property is home to Bicena, a one-Michelin-star restaurant, as well as the Evian Spa, where you can try to recuperate.
 The hotel occupies the 76th through the 100th floors, which means you can see everything far below.
 Pricing depends upon time of year and type of room, but generally starts around $400 per night.
 (Photo by Signiel Seoul)

-Ibis, Orakai, and Airbnb are all reasonable and secure options, priced between $115 to $125 per night.
+Ibis and Orakai hotel brands are reasonable and secure options, priced between $115 to $125 per night.
 And, sure, you get what you pay for, but you have to live within your budget, too.
 And don’t forget, please: Loyalty hotel programs like Marriott, Hyatt, Hilton, and IHG offer you chances for free stays in Seoul for far fewer points than it would take in comparable cities of this size and with this variety.

 Best Restaurants in Seoul